 How do we keep pH constant without using any buffer?
-The solution comes as ion exchange resins.
-These substances are polymer like matrixes which have functional groups on their surface that react with acids and bases and provide you with a constant pH level.
-Ion exchange resins are insoluble and the only thing they need to be efficient is to have solution passed around them all the time.
-So it is simply a matter of putting the ion exchange resin in a place where fresh passing solution will be in contact with it all the time - like inside a filter connected to the irrigation system - and thats it, no more pH problems, no more additions to control pH, problem absolutely solved.
+The solution comes as active polymer composites.
+These substances contain polymer-like matrices which have functional ion attracting groups on their surface that react with acids and bases in solution and provide you with a constant pH level.
+These composites are insoluble and the only thing they need to be efficient is to have solution passed around them frequently.
+So it is simply a matter of putting them in a place where fresh passing solution will be in contact all the time – such as near or connected to a high-flow pump – and that’s it, no more pH problems, no more additions to control pH, problem absolutely solved.
 As the solution passes through the material, it will be able to react with the ion attracting sites in the polymer to stabilize the pH.